- News & Publications

 B. New Payroll Protection Program (Forgivable) Loans Under the CARES Act

 The key provision is the new Payroll Protection Program, which provides for forgivable loans that can be used to cover things like payroll, continuation of group health care benefits during sick leave, and mortgage, rent, and utility expenses.
+At least 75% of the loan proceeds must be used to cover payroll.
 An eligible business can borrow the lesser of (1) 2.5 times the business’s average monthly payroll in the prior 12 months (capped at $100,000 in annualized salary per employee) and (2) $10,000,000.
 The forgiveness feature of the loans can, in many situations, convert some or all of the loan principal into the equivalent of a grant.

-Key terms of the Payroll Protection Program include: (1) the loan amount is reduced by previously obtained loans refinanced into the program; (2) the loans are non-recourse, and personal guarantees are waived; (3) the loans carry a 4% interest rate and have a maturity of up to 10 years; (4) the principal of the loans is forgivable, up to a maximum amount of 8 weeks of covered expenses (including payroll, rent and utilities); and (5) the amount of forgiveness is reduced if the number of employees of a business, or the wages of employees who make less than $100,000/year on an annualized basis, are reduced.
+Key terms of the Payroll Protection Program include: (1) the loan amount is reduced by previously obtained loans refinanced into the program; (2) the loans are non-recourse, and personal guarantees are waived; (3) the loans carry a 1% interest rate and have a maturity of up to 2 years; (4) the principal of the loans is forgivable, up to a maximum amount of 8 weeks of covered expenses (including payroll, rent and utilities with 75% going to payroll); (5) independent contractors should be included in head count but not payroll (such contractors can do their own applications; and (6) the amount of forgiveness is reduced if the number of employees of a business, or the wages of employees who make less than $100,000/year on an annualized basis, are reduced.
 However, if, in the period beginning on February 15, 2020 and ending 30 days after adoption of the CARES Act, a business reduces its employees, or their wages, but the business subsequently rehires those employees or restores their wages by June 30, 2020, that reduction will not affect the business’s eligibility for forgiveness.
 See Section 1106(d).

 C. State Specific Loans and Grants